Friday, 31 January 2025

 Who’s in the cast?

 The teaser trailer for OD, shown at the 2023 Game Awards, introduced three actors: Sophia Lillis (It, Dungeons & Dragons: Honour Among Thieves), Hunter Schafer (Euphoria), and Udo Kier (who has appeared in numerous Hollywood and European arthouse films).
-However, is known about the roles these actors will play.
+However, nothing is known about the roles these actors will play.

 Margaret Qualley, who appeared in a leaked demo of a Kojima horror game called Overdose in 2022, is not confirmed for OD.
 While Overdose is presumed to be the same project as OD, Qualley’s involvement remains uncertain.
 The leaked video might have been a proof-of-concept demo filmed during her work on Death Stranding.